Namchee/windgraph/README.md

   <img src="./docs/banner.jpeg" title="Windgraph" alt="Windgraph" />
 </p>

+> This project is now deprecated.
+If you want similar solution, please use [@vercel/og](https://vercel.com/docs/concepts/functions/edge-functions/og-image-generation) library instead as it's faster and more mature.
+In the future, the service will be terminated indefinitely.

 Windgraph is a service that lets you generate a dynamic, Tailwind-powered Open Graph images that you can use either for SEO or just for social images.

 Inspired by [Vercel's original og-image](https://github.com/vercel/og-image).